How do you create waves in a world filled with zillions of blogs, Facebook updates, and tweets?

 You should also identify kindred spirits (people more likely to identify with a message), combine your emotion with information, and use the “being the X of Y” method (eg Paris of the East) to effectively convey your ideas in a catchy and easily remembered way.

 Without trust, everything else falls apart.
 After Contrast, Trust is one of the key dimensions of online success.

 Trust is so important that it has its own equation (adapted from The Trusted Advisor):

 C * R * I / S = TRUST where

 S = Self-interest

-Last but certainly not least, one should also learn how to manage criticisms.
-Rather than delete all negative comments (a big “no-no” in social media), one could respond to negative feedback and find a way to address genuine concerns.
+Last but certainly not least, you should also learn how to manage criticisms.
+Rather than delete all negative comments (a big “no-no” in social media), you could respond to negative feedback and find a way to address genuine concerns.
 Having said that, trolls who are adamant on damaging one’s reputation should be decisively dealt with.

 Sign up to receive monthly updates